SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/open.md

 When you open the diary of another user or resource, you can switch between the different tabs as in your own diary, and you can [create follow-ups][2] in their diaries by clicking and selecting time periods with the mouse, provided that you have the access rights.

-## View multiple diaries (group view)

-1. Click the **View** tab in the Diary screen.

-2. Click the **Show** list box at the bottom of the Diary screen.
-This brings up a list of all the groups and resources that are set up in your organization.

-3. Select the required group from the list.
-The **View** tab now contains the diaries of all the users and resources in the selected user group.

 ## What would you like to do now?

-* [Create group view][1]
 * [Create appointment][2]

 <!-- Referenced links -->
-[1]: create-view.md
 [2]: create-follow-up.md

 <!-- Referenced images -->